Dictionary » Adjective Words » Cowardly – Meaning, Definition, Synonyms and Antonyms

-The word ‘Cowardly’ (Adjective) describes behavior that lacks courage, especially when someone avoids danger, difficulty, or responsibility due to fear.
+The word ‘Cowardly’ (adjective) describes actions or attitudes that show , especially when someone avoids danger, difficulty, or responsibility because of fear.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Cowardly’ correctly in sentences.

 Cowardly Explained in Depth